noahlevenson/passerby/README.md

 Our research topics include distributed data structures, [space-filling curves](https://en.wikipedia.org/wiki/Space-filling_curve), and applied cryptography.
 If that sounds interesting to you, consider [becoming a contributor](mailto:noah@freefood.is?subject=I%20want%20to%20contribute).

 Thorough documentation is forthcoming.
-Until then, here's guide to our source layout:
+Until then, here's a guide to our source layout:

 |Module |Description                                                                                                                                                   |
 |-----------------------------------------------------------------------------|----------------------------------------------------------------------------------------|